MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 .. figure:: images/uiDisplaySync03.*
    :width: 100%

 In this example, the times are identical to previous example.
-The tearing signal is used to start the flush in respecting the LCD refreshing time.
-The drawing time + flush time is higher than LCD tearing signal period.
+The tearing signal is used to start the flush in respecting the display refreshing time.
+The drawing time + flush time is higher than display tearing signal period.
 So the flush cannot start at every tearing peak: it is cadenced on two tearing signals, every 32ms (31.2Hz).
 During 11ms, the CPU can schedule other tasks or goes in idle mode.
-The rendering frequency is equal to LCD refresh rate divided by two.
+The rendering frequency is equal to display refresh rate divided by two.

 .. figure:: images/uiDisplaySync04.*
    :width: 100%